jvntra/Diabetes_Hospitalization_Readmission/README.md

 ### Feature Engineering

-I observed that the effect of age on readmittance was clearly different between different age ranges.
+We observed that the effect of age on readmittance was clearly different between different age ranges.
 Therefore, I binned age into 0-30, 30-60, and 60-100 categories.
 Various diagnoses were reported when patients were admitted inpatient via ICD-9 medical billing codes, but only the first three were listed.
 It was intractable to use get_dummies due to the sheer number of possible diagnoses observed.
 Therefore, I created columns for if diabetes (ICD-9 code 250.xx) was listed as one of the top diagnoses.

-From outside research, I know that the HbA1C test is very important for assessing long-term management of glucose levels in the blood.
+From outside research, it is known that the HbA1C test is very important for assessing long-term management of glucose levels in the blood.
 However, less than 20% of inpatient visits resulted in a HbA1c test.
 Furthermore, if a patient was given a HbA1c test, one would hope that patient's medication would be adjusted if necessary.
 Having a feature for 'Change in Meds' I was able to engineer a feature for when a patient likely needed an adjustment and if it was done or not.

 ![](Images/HbA1c_test.png)